-Many bearings come in standard sizes.
-If the bearing you require is just an ordinary ‘standard type’ bearing, you can measure the size of the bearing, (Bore x Outside Diameter x Width), or find the bearing size in a parts manual.
-With this information, you can buy an ‘off the shelf’ bearing.
+Many ball bearings come in standard sizes.
+If the bearing you require is just an ordinary ‘standard type’, you can measure the size, (Bore x Outside Diameter x Width), or find the bearing size in a parts manual.
+With this information, you can easily buy an ‘off the shelf’ ball bearing.

 As long as it’s not some weird and wonderful, specialised type of bearing, the information below is all you need to select and buy a bearing:

 Make sure you measure the bearing in the correct format.
 Is it a metric or an imperial (inches) bearing?
 You can measure the bearing in either format, but in some cases, there may be a slight difference in size (dependant on the tolerances you’re working to?).

 Use the following measurements, when finding the bearing size:

 Bore (or hole diameter) x Outside Diameter x Width

 This is where the bearing is open to the elements.
 It is therefore usually installed in a sealed protected environment or housing.

 This is where the open bearing raceways are covered by a rubber seal to prevent the ingress of dirt and moisture.

 These will have the abbreviation of: RS or 2RS